Pontiac Firebird: 1978

 Changes for 1978 were slight, with a switch from a honeycomb to a crosshatch pattern grille being the most notable change to the body style.
 The decals for the standard Trans Ams changed from the "looping style" lettering to the "block-style" font that would remain on the Firebird until the end of the second generation.
-T-tops in 1978 transitioned from Hurst units to Fisher (GM) in mid-year.
+The optional T-Tops transitioned from Hurst installed units to Fisher units designed and created "in-house" by GM in mid-year 1978.
 Pontiac also introduced the Red Bird package on the Firebird Esprit model.
-Painted in Roman red with a matching deluxe red interior, it demonstrated gold accents with a unique Red Bird graphic on the b-pillars.
+Painted in Code 72 Roman Red with a matching deluxe Carmine Red interior, it demonstrated gold accents with a unique Red Bird graphic on the exterior b-pillars.
 It also included a Formula steering wheel with gold spokes and gold dash bezel, similar to the ones included in the Special Edition package, however, the red and gold steering wheel was exclusive to the Red Bird Esprit.

 A new appearance package on offer for the Trans Am was the gold Y88 Special Appearance package, available for order in late 1977.
-It was a new variation of the black Y82 Special Appearance Package and featured an all-gold color pallet, T-Tops, snowflake aluminum wheels, and the hood decal.
-All Y88s were painted in paint code 51 Solar Gold and always featured code 62 Camel Tan interior, however, the deluxe interior and tan-colored seatbelts were still extra options.
-The Y88 featured brown pinstriping as opposed to the gold pinstriping on the Y82/Y84 package and included the new design 5-color hood decal and block-style gold font callouts.
+It was a new variation of the black Y82 Special Appearance Package and featured an all-gold color pallet, exclusive gold mirrored T-Tops, 15x7 snowflake aluminum wheels, and a new 5-color gold hood decal.
+All Y88s were painted in paint code 51 Solar Gold and always featured code 62 Camel Tan interior, however, the WS6 Special Performance Package, deluxe interior and tan-colored seatbelts were still pay-extra options.
+The Y88 featured brown pinstriping, as opposed to the gold pinstriping on the Y82/Y84 package, and included the new design 5-color hood decal and block-style gold font callouts.
 The Y88 SE debuted the Fisher-style T-Top roof and featured special gold tinted Fisher glass tops exclusive to the Y88.
 There are no confirmed documented examples of hard-top Y88s made.
 The Y88 was discontinued due to problems Pontiac experienced with the Solar Gold paint such as streaking in the paint, or a green discoloration with the water-based paint used at the Van Nuys assembly plant.
 It was then changed back to the black Y84 (replaced RPO Y82) Special Appearance package for the remainder of the 1978 Special Edition Trans Ams built.